libvips/php-vips/README.md

 ### How it works

-`vips.c` defines a simple but ugly route to call any libvips operation from PHP.
+`vips.c` defines a simple but ugly way to call any libvips operation from PHP.
 It uses libvips' own introspection facilities and does not depend on anything else (so no gobject-introspection, for example).
 It's a fairly short 1,600 lines of C.